TechNerd1/TodoApp/README.md

 ## How It's Made:

-**Tech used:** Java, Spring Boot, Spring Web, Spring data JPA, PostgreSQL, React.js, Docker
+**Tech used:** Java, Spring Boot, Spring Web, Spring data JPA, PostgreSQL, React.js, Docker, Maven

 The first thing I did after setting the project up was define all the entities.
 I knew by planning this project out that I would need 2 entities, TaskList and Tasks.
 Both of these entities were very similar in definition with the primary difference being the way they reference each other.
 TaskList defines a type List<> named tasks that stores all the tasks within that list, and Task has a TaskList type that references the TaskList it belongs to.